What Qualifications are Needed to Be an Asset Manager?

 Academic Qualifications

-For infrastructure-related assets, it might make much sense to understand standards like ISO 55000 (The International Standard for Asset Management), explicitly designed for people and organisations involved in asset management.
+It makes sense to understand standards like ISO 55000 for infrastructure-related assets.
+ISO 55000 is the international standard for asset management.
+It is explicitly designed for people and organisations involved in asset management.

 The skills of professionals managing financial assets can be different.
-A business or finance degree followed by an advanced MBA course would be ideal.
-There exists the opportunity to enrol in one of the several dozen professional certifications like the Chartered Financial Analyst (CFA) or the Chartered Alternative Investment Analyst (CAIA).
-Such asset managers can not only work in companies managing the company’s financial assets but also work for financial services firms and manage the assets of third parties like high net worth individuals or retail customers.
+It would be beneficial to hold a degree in business or finance and then pursue an advanced MBA programme.
+You can apply for several professional certificates.
+These include the Chartered Financial Analyst (CFA) and the Chartered Alternative Investment Analyst (CAIA).
+Asset managers work for companies managing financial assets.
+They also work for financial services firms.
+They manage the assets of third parties, including high-net-worth individuals and retail customers.

 Work Experience/Internships